Did you know...

 According to the most recent research, less than 10 percent of foster youth graduate from college.
-With support from Foster Care to Success, their success rate rises dramatically: over 61 percent of our scholars graduate within five years, a percentage higher than that of the overall U.S. population.
+With support from Foster Care to Success, their success rate rises dramatically: 65 percent of our scholars graduate within five years, a percentage higher than that of the overall U.S. population.

 There are practical and effective ways to meet the needs of college-bound foster youth and change their outcomes for the better.
 Foster Care to Success has been doing so since 1981.
 Check out our programs and find out more about how YOU can help us continue to help young people move beyond the challenges of being in foster care.